Submission Checklist for Authors

-- References should also follow the style mentioned in the template.
+- References should follow the style specified in the template.
 References style should be consistent, clear and complete.

-- Supporting material should be prepared as a separate file.
+- Supporting material should be prepared and submitted in a separate file.

 - Author names and affiliations on the submission must be identical to the ones entered to the online submission system.

 The cover/rebuttal letter and agreement to the general manuscript submission ethical guidelines are required for every submission/resubmission and it is expected to contain the following elements in the order listed.

 - A paragraph explaining why your manuscript is appropriate for the Journal of Advanced Technological Education.

 - A statement confirming the manuscript, or its contents in some other form, has not been published previously by any of the authors and/or is not under consideration for publication in another journal at the time of submission.
 Authors must agree to terms of submission during the online submission.

 - Corresponding author must confirm that all of the co-authors have been notified and are aware of the submission.